1. Home

 Teams group chat Files list.

 2. From the menu that appears, select how you’d like to open the document for editing.
-Documents can be editing within Teams, Office online, or using the Office applications installed on your computer.
+Documents can be edited within Teams, Office online, or the Office applications installed on your computer.

 Teams file context menu.